Numbers 17 – The Budding of Aaron’s Rod

 1. (1-3) Gathering rods, identified with each tribe.

-And the Lord spoke to Moses, saying: “Speak to the children of Israel, and get from them a rod from each father’s house, all their leaders according to their fathers’ houses; twelve rods.
+And the LORD spoke to Moses, saying: “Speak to the children of Israel, and get from them a rod from each father’s house, all their leaders according to their fathers’ houses; twelve rods.
 Write each man’s name on his rod.
 And you shall write Aaron’s name on the rod of Levi.
-For there shall be one rod for the head of each father’s house.”
+For there shall be one rod for the head of each father’s house.

 a.
-Get from them a rod from each father’s house: A rod was a symbol of authority, because shepherds would use a rod to guide and correct the sheep (Psalm 23:4).
+Get from them a rod from each father’s house: A rod was a symbol of authority because shepherds would use a rod to guide and correct the sheep (Psalm 23:4).

 b.
 Write each man’s name on his rod.
-And you shall write Aaron’s name on the rod of Levi: In gathering rods, and inscribing each with the name of a tribe, and on Levi’s rod inscribing Aaron’s name, God would declare which tribe possessed priestly authority by choosing one of the rods.
-This was the issue at hand in light of Korah’s rebellion.
+And you shall write Aaron’s name on the rod of Levi: After the gathering of the rods, inscribing each with the name of a tribe, and inscribing Aaron’s name on the rod of Levi, God would declare which tribe possessed priestly authority by choosing one of the rods.
+This was the issue at hand considering Korah’s rebellion.

 2. (4-5) The rods to be placed in the tabernacle for God’s choosing.

-“Then you shall place them in the tabernacle of meeting before the Testimony, where I meet with you.
+Then you shall place them in the tabernacle of meeting before the Testimony, where I meet with you.
 And it shall be that the rod of the man whom I choose will blossom; thus I will rid Myself of the complaints of the children of Israel, which they make against you.”

 b.
-Thus I will rid Myself of the murmurings: This did not mean that after this, the children of Israel would never complain again.
+Thus I will rid Myself of the complaints: This did not mean that after this, the children of Israel would never complain again.
 But God, having demonstrated more than sufficient evidence to the murmurers, would no longer regard their murmuring.
 Indeed, He would then judge their murmuring.

 B. The test vindicates Aaron as God’s priestly leader.

-1. (6-7) The rods are placed before the Lord in the tabernacle of witness.
+1. (6-7) The rods are placed before the LORD in the tabernacle of witness.

 So Moses spoke to the children of Israel, and each of their leaders gave him a rod apiece, for each leader according to their fathers’ houses, twelve rods; and the rod of Aaron was among their rods.
-And Moses placed the rods before the Lord in the tabernacle of witness.
+And Moses placed the rods before the LORD in the tabernacle of witness.

 2. (8-9) The budding of Aaron’s rod.

 Now it came to pass on the next day that Moses went into the tabernacle of witness, and behold, the rod of Aaron, of the house of Levi, had sprouted and put forth buds, had produced blossoms and yielded ripe almonds.
-Then Moses brought out all the rods from before the Lord to all the children of Israel; and they looked, and each man took his rod.
+Then Moses brought out all the rods from before the LORD to all the children of Israel; and they looked, and each man took his rod.

 ii.
 But God gave, as in the words of Acts 1:3, many infallible proofs, to demonstrate His approval of Aaron’s leadership.
 God gives us more than enough evidence; our problem is a lack of willingness to see what He has made clear.